 So, what’s a real world example of this?
 Well, let’s say you decide to start dieting right and exercising regularly so you can lose 50 lbs. over the next three months.
-You know this is going to be a huge undertaking, and instead of carefully planning for it, you zealously get started on your goal without much preparation.
+You know this will be a huge undertaking, and instead of carefully planning for it, you zealously begin pursuing your goal with little preparation.

 You go to the gym three times on the first week, and you eat all the right foods that you’re supposed to be eating.
 But by weak two, you start to feel your resolve melting away.
 So, you do what feels right and you give yourself a break at the end of week two because you’ve been doing so good.

 Your mind is made up and you decide to give yourself a ‘treat’, and allow yourself to watch some unadulterated T.V. to rest up for next week’s hard workouts.
 While watching T.V. you just allow yourself to consume whatever the TV throws at you (input).
-You know…fast food commercials, negative news, reality shows that portray people who have zero self-control, and now you’ve consumed so much crummy content that it starts to impact the thoughts your having.

 Suddenly, an ice cream commercial comes on, and now you’re in a mental state that has just been influenced by less than stellar material.
 You then start to mentally debate with yourself on how one ice cream really won’t hurt anything anyway (thoughts).
-As such, you decide the treat to yourself wouldn’t be complete without some delicious ice cream.
-So, you make a snap decision (decision) to go get yourself some of that delicious ice cream.
-You know you shouldn’t be going, but you go anyway (action).

 Once there at the ice cream shop, you waste little time grabbing that delicious chocolate treat you saw come on the tube minutes ago, and you devour it (action).
 Amid your ice-cream consumption ritual, you even start to think to yourself, ‘you know, eating ice-cream isn’t so bad, I mean if it were so bad then why would everybody else being doing it.”